-However, in general, healthcare professionals are required to carry out their obligation to treat as part of their job duties.
-Providing medical care to patients in accordance with this involves treating them without regard to their race, gender, religion, sexual orientation, or any other factor that might be used to discriminate against them.
+However, in general, healthcare professionals must carry out their obligation to treat as part of their job duties.
+Providing medical care to patients under this involves treating them without regard to their race, gender, religion, sexual orientation, or any other factor that might be used to discriminate against them.

 In conclusion, the duty to treat refers to a healthcare professional’s moral responsibility to treat anybody who needs medical attention, regardless of their social or personal circumstances or disease severity.
-Based on the moral precepts of beneficence and non-maleficence, this obligation is typically expected to be part of a healthcare provider’s job duties.
+Based on the moral precepts of beneficence and non-maleficence, this obligation is part of a healthcare provider’s job duties.

 Duty of Care in Healthcare Examples